-The LG Wi-Fi Speaker is a very simple app.
-It can't replace the remote as it lacks functions like the 'Sound effects', but can do everything the on-bar controls can.
+LG Wi-Fi Speaker is a very simple app.
+It can't replace the remote as it lacks functions like the 'sound effects', but can do everything the on-bar controls can.
 You can play music from a media server on the network and create playlists, but nothing more than that.

 The LG SK9Y automatically turns on when a recognized input is in use and turns off after being idle for a while.
 It will also shut down when disconnected from the source.
 You can use your TV’s remote for some basic control of the bar thanks to CEC support.